 California’s typical first-time homebuyer population (aged 25-34) topped 6 million in 2017.
 This population is up 16% from before the 2008 recession, and growing.

 Despite our growing first-time homebuyer population, homeownership remains down.

-In 2015, the state’s homeownership rate remained low at 54.3%, the same as the previous year.
+In 2017, the state’s homeownership rate remained low at 54.4%.
 This is down from the recent peak of 60.7% in 2006.
 California homeownership has dropped steadily since the conclusion of the Millennium Boom.
-It will remain at this level until about 2019 as a wave of now-tenants enter (or re-enter) the market as homebuyers, at which time it will grow gradually.
+It will remain at this level until after 2020 when the next wave of now-tenants enter (or re-enter) the market as homebuyers, at which time it will grow gradually.

 What is the average age of your first-time homebuyer client today?